Opportunities for Growth and Investment

-The Hydrogen Markets Americas Conference gathers hundreds of energy professionals from around the world to discuss the growth of hydrogen as part of the move toward de-carbonization.
+The Hydrogen Markets Conference gathers hundreds of energy professionals from around the world to discuss the growth of hydrogen as part of the move toward de-carbonization.
 Explore current and future potential in the markets, including infrastructure investment to make hydrogen use a reality.

-• — Economics of hydrogen: cost of production, price levels, competitiveness, comparisons with other energy sources
+• — Economics of hydrogen cost of production, price levels, competitiveness, comparisons with other energy sources

 • — Current and potential markets in industries including power generation, transportation, chemicals

-• — Ammonia and hydrogen storage
+• — Ammonia and hydrogen transportation

-• — Infrastructure investment, including repurposing pipelines and storage
+• — Infrastructure investment, including repurposing infrastructure

-Networking and more
+Networking, bonus content, and more

 Do more with your registration.
 You'll receive access to our networking app in advance of the event.
 Use it to: